onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

    * compute `Tension_MV(m)`.

-2. Identify configurations that achieve low `DeltaS_typicality(m)` for cosmic inventory parameters while also keeping imported tensions within their low bands.
+2. Identify configurations that achieve low `DeltaS_typicality(m)` for cosmic inventory parameters while also keeping imported tensions within their pre defined low bands.

-3. Repeat for different choices of priors and selection rules within the admissible class to test robustness.
+3. Repeat for different choices of priors and selection rules within the admissible class to test robustness, using only parameter ranges and families that were fixed at design time.

-*Metrics:*
+**Metrics**

 * Number or fraction of configurations where all three are simultaneously small: